 - The Tribe’s Vaunted Defense – Wow.
 The Green Swarm showed up in this one.
 William and Mary’s young defense was dominant in this game, especially in the second half.
 The unit not only posted a second half shutout, but also gave up just 52 total yards in third and fourth quarters.
 Adding to the impressive totals were 7 tackles for loss, 4 QB hits, and 3 total sacks.
 The sacks and QB pressure were especially good to see, with CAA play just around the corner.
 This year’s defense is getting it done through a combination of seniors like CB Trey Reed (14 tackles, 3 passes defended) and DE Matt Ahola (9 tackles, 1 sack).
 But equally impressive have been the young guns, such as freshman DT Bill Murray (8 tackles, 2 sacks), freshman LB Arman Jones (5 tackles, 2 sacks) and freshman S Corey Parker (20 tackles, 2 INT, and week 1’s CAA Rookie of the Week).
 This unit, despite a slow start, is taking form with several promising young players who are stepping up big for the Tribe.
 This not only bodes well for this season, but for seasons to come in Williamsburg.

 - The W&M Student Section – William and Mary’s student section was out in full force on Saturday night.
-While some a few after halftime, the stands were packed for the beginning of the game and the unveiling of the new Zable Stadium.
+While some a few ducked out after halftime, the stands were packed for the beginning of the game and the unveiling of the new Zable Stadium.
 We hope that the fans will continue coming back with the passion they had Saturday night.
 It was truly raucous (now say that in a Taylor Reveley voice).